 The United States’ oldest ally, France has recently risen as a key strategic partner for Washington, working closely on counterterrorism operations in the Sahel and the Levant and continued transatlantic political and security cooperation.
 France remains a key country to watch for the future of the European project as it pursues a vision for a more integrated, cohesive European Union.

 Article Nov 23, 2020

 Expanding and developing the role of the E3 in defense, with a focus to create a stronger European pillar in NATO, could serve as a fruitful test ground to shape more decisive and agile security cooperation for the future.

-The Future Europe Initiative promotes the transatlantic leadership and strategies required to ensure a strong Europe.
+The Europe Center promotes the transatlantic leadership and strategies required to ensure a strong Europe.